-If a child has a medical need then an appropriate care plan will be compiled with support from the school nurse and in consultation with parents/carers.
+If a child has a medical need then an appropriate care plan will be compiled with support from the appropriate medical practitioners and in consultation with parents/carers.
 These are shared with all staff who are involved with the child.
-Staff receive basic awareness training annually from the school nurse in asthma and anaphylaxis.
-Where necessary, and in agreement with parents/carers, medicines can be administered in school but only where a medicine has been prescribed by a doctor and a medicine consent form signed by the parents/carers is in place.
+Staff receive basic awareness training annually in asthma and anaphylaxis.
+Where necessary, and in agreement with parents/carers, medicines can be administered in school but only where a medicine has been prescribed by a doctor or a medicine consent form has been signed by the parents/carers.
 The majority of staff have basic first aid training and several members of staff hold the 3 day course certificate which means they are qualified to deal with more serious medical issues.